tmendenhall/wonkyserver/prompt.md

 * port (optional)
 the port that the server will listen to with a default of 8888

+* wonky (optional)
+a value between 1 and 100 representing the percentage likelihood that any request will randomly get one of: error (500), delay of 5 seconds, or slow (405).
+Default is 0 (disabled).

 The application will log all messages to standard out.

 # input file format